-An ORSA is performed at least once a year, consisting of a risk self-assessment by first line managers and executive directors challenged by second line (such as Risk, Compliance, Actuarial, etc.) managers and by the non-executive directors.
+The Company's ORSA objective is to demonstrate the Company is sufficiently capitalised under various stress scenarios and to detail the various management actions in place to address adverse developments.
+In general an ORSA is performed at least once a year, and consists of a risk self-assessment by first line managers and executive directors challenged by second line (such as Risk, Compliance, Actuarial, etc.) managers and by the non-executive directors.
+An update of the ORSA will be performed regularly and in specific circumstances when the risk profile of the Company is significantly impacted.

 The ORSA is reviewed and approved by the Management Board and the Supervisory board is notified of the results during the Supervisory Board meeting.
 An update of the ORSA will be performed in specific circumstances when the risk profile of the Company is significantly impacted.

-B.4.
-Internal control system
+B.4 Internal control system

-B.4.1 Three lines of defense
+B.4.1 Three lines of defence

-Lemonade Insurance N.V. has implemented the market standard "three lines of defense" approach to internal control as follows:
+Lemonade Insurance N.V. has implemented the market standard "three lines of defence" approach to internal control as follows:

-- The first line of defense includes management and operational units which are responsible for establishing effective internal controls and for executing control procedures on a day-to-day basis. - The second line of defense includes control functions which set control policies and undertake monitoring and surveillance of business operations.

-• The third line of defense includes Internal Audit which provides independent challenges to the effectiveness of the Company's internal controls and other elements of the Company's system of governance.
+- The first line of defence includes management and operational units which are responsible for establishing effective internal controls and for executing control procedures on a day-to-day basis. - The second line of defence includes control functions which set control policies and undertake monitoring and surveillance of business operations. - The third line of defence includes Internal Audit which provides independent challenges to the effectiveness of the Company's internal controls and other elements of the Company's system of governance.